nekotine-xyz/Tower-Unite-MIDI-.NET/README.md

 Some parts of TUMDN have been completely rewritten, entirely new features have been written from scratch, and numerous bugs/crashes have been fixed.
 All in an effort to provide a fuller experience based on the foundation of Yoshify's original work.
 Currently, this is the best program for playing MIDI-enabled devices or files on Tower Unite.

+### Latest Update

+**Tower Unite MIDI .NET v1.2.2 - Drum Update**

+Updates v1.2.1 and v1.2.2 are both being referred to as the "Drum Update" as most of the new code optimizations and features were designed around the development of Drum Mode.
+With Drum Mode, TUMDN is no longer piano-exclusive as Tower Unite's drumkit is now fully supported and integrated.
+Along with a plethora of additional quality-of-life features, this update shows what I believe Tower Unite's instrument systems are capable of at their best.
+This readme contains the full list of features, as well as release documentation with every update.

+Have fun! 🎹

+**Demo Video**
 https://github.com/xelathing/Tower-Unite-MIDI-.NET/assets/104069981/30feff0b-5d5f-4a07-b495-f9fbb9a61df5

 ## Installation Guide